snokvist/joystick2crsf/README.md

 `space`, `a`–`z`, and `0`–`9` (case-insensitive).
 Ensure the runtime user can open `/dev/uinput` which may require root or membership in the `uinput` group.

-If gamepad devices appear slowly during boot, set `startup_delay` in the configuration (defaults to 5 seconds) to defer initial device discovery and initialization.
+If gamepad devices appear slowly during boot, set `startup_delay` in the configuration (seconds, defaults to 5) to pause before the first device discovery; set to `0` to disable the delay.

 Channels use CRSF scaling where 1811 is max and 172 is min.
 High-edge presses arm at 1700 and release at 1500, leaving a 200-count hysteresis.
 Low-edge presses mirror that around the CRSF